 Regardless of the roast level, insufficient extraction will result in a sour coffee without the sweetness and mild bitterness needed to balance it out.
 While over-extracting will create a bitter taste, overpowering the compounds that produce sweetness and acidity.
 Good brewing is a matter of baristas having to know when to stop extraction to create a well-balanced coffee.

 This means that deep-roasted coffees, which are inherently bitter, must be brewed with care.
-Coarser grind size and slightly lower water temperature will help slow down the extraction process, and of course, incubation time is also a factor.
+Coarser grind size and slightly lower water temperature will help slow the extraction process, and incubation time is also a factor.

 For this reason, light roasting is best with slower extraction methods, such as filter coffee, and dark roasting is better suited for faster methods like espresso.